LPL Financial Investment Complaints: Common Claims and Recovery Options

 LPL Financial Unauthorized Trading Claims & “LPL Financial Scam” Allegations

-You may not realize at first when your broker executes a trade without your permission.
+When your broker executes a trade without your permission, it may go unnoticed at first.
+Unethical brokers count on these transactions going unnoticed because, when discovered, they can expose a pattern of unauthorized trading that greatly increases their profit.
 Unauthorized trading occurs when brokers exercise their trading discretion beyond what their client has authorized.

 Unauthorized trades are: